-Top 10 worst website names
+10 worst website names

-The most amusing URLs which have an unintentional second meaning
+Dumb, stupid and just plain bad website names which have an unintentional second meaning

 Sometimes, people make stupid decisions, especially when choosing a URL for their website.
 They don’t realise it, but their designated name has an unintentional double meaning when the words are all pushed together in a web browser’s address bar.
 The new juxtaposition means new words are created, often with amusing consequences.